Your Cart (0)

 02

-Causes and Risk Factors
+Causes and risk factors

 • Medications: Certain medications, such as antidepressants and blood pressure medications, can lead to vaginal dryness.

-• Hormonal Imbalances: Fluctuations in hormone levels, whether due to aging or medical conditions, can affect vaginal moisture.
+• Hormonal imbalances: Fluctuations in hormone levels, whether due to aging or medical conditions, can affect vaginal moisture.

-• Vaginal Discharge or Infections: Conditions that affect vaginal discharge or lead to urinary tract infections can also contribute to dryness.
+• Vaginal discharge or infections: Conditions that affect vaginal discharge or lead to urinary tract infections can also contribute to dryness.

 Risk factors for vaginal dryness include: